-An IP Address must be assigned to each switch, which is used for communication with an SNMP network manager or other TCP/IP application (for example BOOTP, TFTP).
+Each Switch must be assigned its own IP Address, which is used for communication with an SNMP network manager or other TCP/IP application (for example BOOTP, TFTP).
 The Switch's default IP address is 10.90.90.90.
-The user may change the default Switch IP address to meet the specification of your networking address scheme.
+You can change the default Switch IP address to meet the specification of your networking address scheme.